 In my experience, the most reliable Alexa Skills are offered by popular news media outlets and music streaming services — the ones you'd typically see advertised right on the Amazon Echo packaging such as Spotify and Amazon Music.
-I've also had some lighthearted laughs with the more silly and fun skills that tell jokes, play quizzes, or do other weird stuff that's great for entertaining or surprising friends.
+I've also had some lighthearted laughs with the more silly and fun skills that tell jokes, play quizzes, or

 These are also the lowest stake skills and therefore get the most leeway in terms of bugginess— I can still play a specific track or playlist from Spotify using my phone, and my day isn't going to be ruined if a quiz app doesn't hear my response properly.